BruningLab/warpDOCK/README.md

 - select "Attach"
 - add filepath for block volume: /dev/oracleoci/oraclevdb

-Select options for attached instance:
+Once the block volume has finished provisioning, select options for attached instance:

 - select "iSCI Commands and Information"
 - copy "attach" commands

-In NFS server, paste and enter the iSCI commands.
+In NFS server, paste and enter the iSCI commands into the terminal.
+When this is complete, enter the following into the terminal:

-Next, enter the following:

 ```
 sudo mkfs.ext4 /dev/oracleoci/oraclevdb